Dental Costs in Wisconsin

 How much do dental implants cost in Wisconsin?

 In Wisconsin, dental implants average $4,326.
-This is 3% higher than the national average.
+This is 4% lower than the national average.
 University clinics like Marquette University School of Dentistry (Milwaukee, founded 1894) often offer reduced rates.

 Are there dental grants in Wisconsin?